unni-krishnan-95/copy/_posts/2019-02-21-2018-google-ctf-beginners-re-solutions.md

  ~> Incorrect username
 ```

 Access Denied... of course.
 So it seems that we need to find a valid username and password.
-I'm going to guess that these values are hardcoded
+I'm going to guess that these values are hardcoded.

 What we can do to make life easy, and try to go for a quick "win", is to use a tool like [strings](https://linux.die.net/man/1/strings) against the binary.
-This in turn will print out all the printable characters in the binary, possibly revealing the username and password!
+This in turn will print out all the printable characters from the binary, possibly revealing the username and password!

 {: .notice--info}
 __NOTE:__ I trimmed some of the output for readability.